cemu-project/Cemu/README.md

 ## Contributing

 Pull requests are very welcome.
-For easier coordination you can visit the developer discussion channel on Discord: [https://discord.gg/5psYsup](https://discord.gg/5psYsup).
+For easier coordination you can visit the developer discussion channel on [Discord](https://discord.gg/5psYsup) or alternatively the [Matrix Server](https://matrix.to/#/#cemu:cemu.info).

 If coding isn't your thing, testing games and making detailed bug reports or updating the (usually outdated) compatibility wiki is also appreciated!

-Questions about Cemu's software architecture can also be answered on Discord.
-Alternative communication channels (like IRC) are being considered.
+Questions about Cemu's software architecture can also be answered on Discord (through the Matrix bridge).

 ## License
 Cemu is licensed under [Mozilla Public License 2.0](/LICENSE.txt).
 Exempt from this are all files in the dependencies directory for which the licenses of the original code apply as well as some individual files in the src folder, as specified in those file headers respectively.